viamrobotics/docs/docs/deeper-dive/control-package.md

 On receipt of a newly submitted set point, this block generates a velocity profile given the constraints set in the configuration.

-This velocity profile can be divided into 3 phases: Acceleration, Constant Speed, and Deceleration
+This velocity profile can be divided into three phases: Acceleration, Constant Speed, and Deceleration

 The generated profile is also dynamically adjusted during the deceleration phase, ensuring the end position remains in the position window.